Atharva-Mehta/TicTacToe_with_reinforecment_learning-/README.md

 # Overview
-This report applies the reinforcement learning algorithm Q-learning to the simple pen and pencil game cross & zero, also known as Tic-Tac-Toe.
+This repository applies the reinforcement learning algorithm Q-learning to the simple pen and pencil game cross & zero, also known as Tic-Tac-Toe.
 The goal is to analyze how different parameters and opponents affect the performance of the Q-learning algorithm.
 Simple computer opponents play against the Random Q-learning algorithm and later Q-learning algorithms higher level